arvados/l7g/CGFv3-Schema.md

 This document is a work in progress.

-CGF is a binary format that encodes a representation of a genome relative to a tile library.
+Compact Genome Format (CGF) is a binary format that encodes a representation of a genome relative to a tile library.

 This is version 3 of the CGF format.
 The major difference between the previous